UserDonald/brand-optimization/DEVELOPMENT.md

 ## Project Status

 ### Implemented Features
-- Basic microservice architecture with gRPC communication
+- Complete microservice architecture with gRPC communication between all services
 - Authentication service with JWT support
-- GraphQL API gateway with health endpoints
+- GraphQL API gateway with schema and resolvers
+- Competitor tracking functionality (basic implementation)
+- Content analysis capabilities (basic implementation)
+- Audience segmentation features (basic implementation)
+- Analytics service for data processing
+- Notification system for alerts and updates
+- Engagement tracking functionality
+- Web scraper service for data collection
 - Tenant isolation via Supabase
 - Common database utilities for all services
+- Health check endpoints for all services

 ### Current Development Focus
+- All microservices have basic implementations with repositories, services, and gRPC servers
+- Each service includes health check endpoints
-- GraphQL API has basic auth resolvers enabled
+- GraphQL API has resolvers for connecting to backend services
 - Auth service provides development fallbacks for testing without Supabase
-- All services have health checks implemented
+- Database repositories use Supabase for persistence

 ### Next Steps
-1. Implement competitor tracking functionality
+1. Enhance competitor tracking with more advanced analytics capabilities
-2. Develop content analysis capabilities
+2. Improve content analysis with AI-based sentiment analysis and trend detection
-3. Build audience segmentation features
+3. Expand audience segmentation with targeting algorithms and custom segments
-4. Add analytics and recommendation engine
+4. Build a more comprehensive analytics and recommendation engine
-5. Complete scraper implementation
+5. Develop more sophisticated scraping capabilities with scheduling and targeting
+6. Implement real-time notification delivery through multiple channels
+7. Add more comprehensive GraphQL resolvers for complex queries
+8. Develop frontend application to consume the GraphQL API
+9. Add comprehensive testing across all services
+10. Implement monitoring and observability tools

 ### Testing Without Supabase
 During development, you can test the services without a Supabase backend.
 The auth service provides fallback implementations that return dummy data, making it possible to develop and test service integrations before setting up the database.
+All services will show SUPABASE credential errors when run without proper credentials, which is expected and can be ignored during initial development.